Marceloalves6/exchange-rates-api/README.md

 This project has some limitations that can be addressed with additional work:

 - The API currently lacks protection and can be freely consumed.
 To resolve this, I recommend implementing an authentication/authorization method.
 - Logs are stored in text files.
-To improve this, I suggest using `Elasticsearch` to store logs..
+To improve this, I suggest using `Elasticsearch` to store logs.
+- The `https://www.alphavantage.co` service doesn't provide exchange rates for all types of currency.
+Adding a second provider could make the application more consistent.